This document codifies the best practice for interacting with test flakes on Fuchsia.

 - Devalue otherwise useful tests.

-- Increase the failure rate of CQ, increasing latency for modifying code.
+- Increase the failure rate of CQ, thereby increasing latency for modifying code.

 This document is specific to test flakes, not infrastructure flakes.